mmzvia/bookmarks-api/README.md

 ## Description

-A simple RESTful API server that enables users to register accounts and manage their personal bookmarks.
+A simple RESTful API that allows users to register accounts and manage their personal bookmarks.

 ## Scripts